azzieg/mindstorms-inventor/README.md

 Some functionality is provided by the app.
 For example some sounds or music are played by the app itself.
 If the hub is connected to the app, Python code will invoke functionality in the app via a Remote Procedure Call (RPC) protocol.

+### Concurrency model

+Micropython is single-threaded, but has a concept of coroutines which enable cooperative multi-tasking.
+Unfortunately, the standard uasyncio library is not included in the firmware, but one can create and use coroutines using the async/await syntax.

+Mindstorms hub provides its own event loop that is started when the hub is started.
+This allows scheduling coroutines that can yield when they await a certain condition and have other code executed in the meantime.